qgustavor/mega/readme.md

 - Official SDK will probably be released in the future.
 You may want to wait.
 - Only part of the API is implemented.
 - Crypto is mostly ported from browser code and isn't optimal.
 Probably some of it could be done with openssl, [ursa](https://github.com/Obvious/ursa) or [cryptojs](https://github.com/gwjjeff/cryptojs.git) or the algorithms could at least be ported to use Buffer format, but this is no way a priority.
-- If you use it for something make sure you agree with Mega's [Terms of Service](https://mega.co.nz/#terms).
+- If you use it for something make sure you agree with MEGA's [Terms of Service](https://mega.co.nz/#terms).

 ## Installation